Besharamcode

 2. Optimize React Re-renders with useCallback and useMemo

-• useCallback: Prevents re-creating functions unnecessarily.
+• eCallback: Prevents re-creating functions unnecessarily.

-• useMemo: Caches expensive computations.
+• eMemo: Caches expensive computations.

 import React, { useState, useCallback } from 'react';